Client

 — Gold Coast City Council

-The HOTA Gallery is the third realised stage of HOTA and is home to the City of Gold Coast’s extensive collection of art and cultural artefacts.
+The HOTA Gallery is the third realised stage of HOTA and home to the City of Gold Coast’s extensive collection of art and cultural artefacts.
 As one of Australia’s largest regional galleries, the $60.5 million HOTA Gallery unlocks access to a significant collection, including works by Indigenous Australians.
-Almost half of the 40,000 works in the collection are produced by women.
+Nearly half of the 40,000 works are by women, reflecting the diversity and depth of the collection.

 A Voronoi diagram is a network of cells that occurs naturally in many plants and animals.